marielisepicard/42corewar/README.md

 - 💫 **Code an Assembler**: a program that will traduce a champion file (an assembly language) to a bytecode language (that will be readable by the Corewar program)

 - 🖥 **Create a Virtual Machine**: this is where the game takes place.
 More concretely, it's a box of 64 x 64 bytes of memory.
-This is where the game is taking place.

 - 🦸🏼 **Load Champions into the Virtual Machine:** a champion is one of the player of Coreware and is basically a stack of instructions (saying what the player will "do" inside the virtual machine).